JanDitzen/xtbreak/README.md

 **csanobreak(varlist)** | Variables without breaks used to calculate cross-sectional averages **kfactors(varlist)** | Known factors, which are constant across the cross-sectional dimension but are affected by structural breaks.
 Examples are seasonal dummies or other observed common factors such as asset returns and oil prices.
 **nbkfactors(varlist)** | same as above but without breaks.
-**noreweigh** do not reweigh time-unit specific errors by the number of total observations over actual observations for a given time period in order to increase the SSR of segments of unabalanced panels with missing data.
+**noreweigh** do not reweigh time-unit specific errors by the number of total observations over actual observations for a given time period in order to increase the SSR of segments of unbalanced panels with missing data.

 #### Options for automatic estimation of number and location of break

 options6 | Description
 --- | ---
-**skiph2** | skips hypohesis B
+**skiph2** | skips hypothesis B
 **clevel(#)** | specifies level for critical values to detect breaks.
-**strict** | strict behaviour of sequential test.
+**strict** | strict behavior of sequential test.
 Improves speed.
 **maxbreaks(#)** | sets maximum number of breaks for sequential test.
 Improves speed.